inonehp/home-page/README.md

 ![page with a light and dark theme](/img/github-banner-settings.png)

-# ∷ Home Page and Projects:
+# ∷ Home Page and Projects.

 🏠 Search (redirect), new tab, my start page.
 🎨 Firefox theme, Geany theme.